 Charging battery during trek is also possible.
 Charging price is $2/$3 per hour.
 Normally, the voltage used is 220-240.
 Outlets are usually round.
 Or, they could be flat.
 Bring a pin converter just in case.
 It should cost like Nrs.
 20/25 in the valley.

 In average, Guides take $20/30 per day.
 Some guides take up to $50+ per day.
 They are the more expensive ones while some would do for $15 per day.
 It depends on your destination as well.

 Price of porters start from $12 and can go up to $20 per day.
-They carry 30kg maximum.
+They carry as large as 30kg.
 Anything more would be cruel.
 30kg is a limit rather than target weight.
-Unnecessary stuffs can be left at the luggage storing facility of the lodge.
+You can leave unnecessary stuff at the luggage storing facility of the lodge.

 Porters doubling as guides can take about $20/25 per day.

 IMPORTANT NOTE: You will have to pay for their travel but not for their food and lodge.
 Decide upon this with your guide and/or porter before hiring them.
 For regions near Kathmandu like Langtang and Manaslu, hire from Kathmandu.
 For Annapurna, hire from Pokhara.

 It saves travel charge.

 How much to tip when trekking in Nepal